abhijit-buet/Continuous-Emotion-Prediction/README.md

 # Continuous-Emotion-Prediction
-Continuous Emotion Prediction was a challenge launched in AVEC 2017.
+Continuous Emotion Prediction was a challenge launched by AVEC 2017.
 Three emotion dimensions -arousal,valence and liking were required to predict.

 <h1> Proposed Method
 <h6>
-We have trained a deep LSTM-RNN structure using Bag-of-Words features.
+We trained a deep LSTM-RNN structure using Bag-of-Words features.
 Here Different LSTM-RNN variants were used to train, including, 1.Bidirectional LSTM,
 2.Multi tasking ,